TRIMETHYLGLYCINE OR TMG

 High homocysteine, however, causes many other problems.
 It causes a deficiency of methionine, and this, in turn, can cause a deficiency of SAMe, causing depression in some people.
 Methionine is also needed for other biochemical reactions involving protein synthesis, another critical body function.
 In fact, reducing excessive homocysteine helps with conditions ranging from osteoporosis and birth defects to cancer and aging.
 It also helps with antioxidant protection, as well.

 Specifically, the methylation reactions enables toxins to become much more soluble in water.
 This allows the body to remove the toxins much better, and it often neutralizes some of their toxic properties, as well.
 These toxins include all of the toxic metals in many forms and compounds, as well as hundreds of toxic chemicals.
 Much more could be written about this amazing system and how critical it is today for our health.
-This is the main benefit of TMG supplementation, I believe.
+This is one of the main benefits of TMG supplementation, I believe.

 Without enough TMG, biosynthesis can slow down, telomeres can shorten, and genetic errors, also called transcription errors, multiply, and health is definitely worse.